m10rten/i4n/README.md

 } as const;
 ```

-> ⚠️ Warning
+> ⚠️ Warning:

-Watch out when making bulk translations, in that case be sure to type it yourself as this may cause the `i4n` package to not work as intended or expected.
+> Watch out when making bulk translations, in that case be sure to type it yourself as this may cause the `i4n` package to not work as intended or expected.

 For example: